JimDesu/basis-lang/spec.md

 A variant whose active candidate is an obligated value is handled by the ownership rules of §10.11.
 Clearing the variant to absent (`v -< _`, §7.14) or replacing the active candidate ends that candidate's lifetime in the slot; if the variant owns the candidate's obligation, its discharge fires at that moment, as overwriting any owning slot does.
 A candidate installed by `<<-` fires nothing — the variant was never the owner.

 A variant is always set to absent when it goes out of scope, and this cleanup ends any active candidate's lifetime exactly as an explicit clear does.
-A programmer may therefore design on the assumption that an owned obligated candidate's discharge handler fires whenever the variant's own lifetime ends, with no explicit clear required: at frame finalization for a frame-local variant, or — for a variant that owns an obligated candidate and itself escapes — when the variant's eventual owner is retired, the obligation having travelled with it under the ordinary transfer rules.
+A programmer may therefore design on the assumption that an owned obligated candidate's discharge handler fires whenever the variant's own lifetime ends, with no explicit clear required: at the end of its scope for a non-escaping variant (frame retirement, or a `.scope` block's close; §3.17), or — for a variant that owns an obligated candidate and itself escapes — when the variant's eventual owner is retired, the obligation having travelled with it under the ordinary transfer rules.

 **A worked example: tearing down a circular list.** Make a singly-linked list circular by giving each node a variant field `next: absent | ^Node`, installing each present candidate with `<-` so a node owns its successor, and letting the last node's `next` own the first — closing the ring.
 Every edge is owning, so each node has exactly one owner, its predecessor; the ring owns itself.